cloud8421/today/README.md

 1. You can start with `t list` to see the default content.
 2. Add a task with `t add "Email triage"`.
 3. Add a task in a specific context with `t add --context "Find a solution for issue T#2313"`.
-Note the `T#2313` reference.
+Note the `T#2313` reference to service `T` with identifier `2313`, which identifies an issue with that number in this very repo.
-4. Add a reference rule for `T#2313`, so that it gets expanded automatically (only needed once per repo) `t set-ref T cloud8421/t`
+4. Add a reference rule for `T#2313`, so that it gets expanded automatically (only needed once per Taskfile) `t set-ref T "https://github.com/cloud8421/t/$id`.
+Always make sure that you add the `$id` fragment to signal where you want interpolation to happen.
 5. Run `t list` and see the expanded reference below the task.
 6. Run `t today` for a today message you can paste wherever you like (references are already expanded).
 7. Start a task: `t start 2`